 1 additional methods course

 This course may be taken within or outside of the SOJC.
-If taken within the School, it may count toward the three additional 600-level courses (see above).
+If taken within the School, it may count toward the conceptual course requirement (see above).
 If taken outside of the School, it may count toward the outside credit.

 8-16 graduate credits (500- or 600- level) outside the SOJC